Updated January 2026

-The cost of living in Japan can be incredibly affordable depending on your location, accommodation type, and your lifestyle.
+The cost of living in Japan can be affordable depending on your location, accommodation type, and your lifestyle.
 While it’s often higher than the rest of Asia in some parts of the country, you may be surprised by how affordable some living expenses can be.

 To better help you understand how much money you might expect to spend while living and studying in Japan, we’ve put together some cost of living examples in this article.
 Keep in mind these are estimates and averages only.